Nikhil216/demo-lang/readme.md

 ## Tasks

 - [ ] Add scoping
+- [ ] let locals be handleded by scoping
 - [ ] Check for existing variables in `iden_table`
 - [ ] better model for scoping